hashicorp/terraform-provider-azurerm/website/docs/r/managed_disk.html.markdown

 * `upload_size_bytes` - (Optional) Specifies the size of the managed disk to create in bytes.
 Required when `create_option` is `Upload`.
 The value must be equal to the source disk to be copied in bytes.
 Source disk size could be calculated with `ls -l` or `wc -c`.
 More information can be found at [Copy a managed disk](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/disks-upload-vhd-to-managed-disk-cli#copy-a-managed-disk).
 Changing this forces a new resource to be created.

-* `disk_size_gb` - (Optional, Required for a new managed disk) Specifies the size of the managed disk to create in gigabytes.
+* `disk_size_gb` - (Optional) (Optional, Required for a new managed disk) Specifies the size of the managed disk to create in gigabytes.
 If `create_option` is `Copy` or `FromImage`, then the value must be equal to or greater than the source's size.
 The size can only be increased.

 -> **NOTE:** In certain conditions the Data Disk size can be updated without shutting down the Virtual Machine, however only a subset of Virtual Machine SKUs/Disk combinations support this.
 More information can be found [for Linux Virtual Machines](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/expand-disks?tabs=azure-cli%2Cubuntu#expand-without-downtime) and [Windows Virtual Machines](https://learn.microsoft.com/azure/virtual-machines/windows/expand-os-disk#expand-without-downtime) respectively.